magento/merchdocs/src/sales/checkout-step1-shipping.md

 ![]({% link images/images/select-in-store-delivery-populated.png %}){: .zoom}
 _Checkout: Default Pickup Location_

-For more information about how to enable this shipping method, see [In-store Delivery]({% link shipping/shipping-in-store-delivery.md %}).
+For more information about how to enable this shipping method, see [In-store Delivery]({% link shipping/shipping-in-store-delivery.md %}) feature.

 ## Ship to a different address